Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 Considering Wegovy instead?

-If Mounjaro isn’t suitable, Wegovy may be an alternative worth discussing with your prescriber.
-See our Wegovy Weight Loss Injection UK: Complete Patient Guide or our comparison of Mounjaro vs Wegovy.
+If Mounjaro isn’t suitable, Wegovy (semaglutide) may be an alternative worth discussing with your prescriber.
+For a comparison between the two, see our guide on swapping between Mounjaro and Wegovy.

 Understanding the Starting Dose: Why 2.5mg Isn’t for Weight Loss